TopG85/TopG85/README.md

 vinelifewilmslow, is a redesign of my friends website, after are first project with Code Institute, SAFEGUARDING MATTERS on HTML and CSS.
 My friend asked if I could make some improvements.
-I've used HTML, CSS with Bootstrap it's a single website page with sections, in the future I will add Pyrhon and Django to add CRUD functionality so my friend will be able to edit the content of his website.
+I've used HTML, CSS with Bootstrap it's a single page website with sections, in the future I will add Python and Django to add CRUD functionality so my friend will be able to edit the content of his website.
 <!--
 **TopG85/TopG85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.